-Before the celebration of the Olympic Games in our country, a student movement was walking the streets of the capital, until an unfortunate event, so, in the framework of the 53 years, we make a recount of what happened on October 2, 1968, in Mexico.
+Before the celebration of the Olympic Games in Mexico, a student movement was walking the streets of the capital, until an unfortunate event, so, in the framework of the 53 years, we make a recount of what happened on October 2, 1968, in Mexico.
 The Tlatelolco massacre was a turning point in the country's history, as more than 300 people were murdered, according to the National Human Rights Commission.

 Before that day, there were some confrontations between the Grenadier Corps and young people who came out to demand their rights.
 Although the president of that time, Gustavo Díaz Ordaz, justified the presence of the Mexican Army in the Plaza de las Tres Culturas on October 2.
 The deployment of troops would have been to guard the surroundings of the capital, days before the inauguration of the Olympic Games, which for the first time would be held in the Mexican Republic.